sid113/AI-Based-Voice-Prescription/README.md

 We are not running our backend yet!
 Let's do that now.

-Before Running Backend server make sure that you add a .env file.
+Before running Backend server make sure that you add a .env file.
 In this file, add the following variables.

 ```
 MONGODB_CONNECTION_STRING = <Mongodb conenction Uri>